Close-to-optimal continuity bound for the von Neumann entropy and other quasi-classical applications of the Alicki-Fannes-Winter technique: Remarks on other applications

 As a nontrivial application of Lemma \ref{mu-app} one can consider the case when $\S_0$ is the set of separable (non-entangled) states of a bipartite quantum system $AB$ defined as the convex closure of the set of product states of $AB$.
 In this case $\mathrm{cl}(\mathrm{ext}\S_0)=\mathrm{ext}\S_0$ is the set of all pure product states and representation (\ref{b-rep}) means that \emph{any separable state can be represented as a "continuous convex mixture" of pure product states} despite the existence of separable states that can not be represented as a countable (discrete) convex mixture of pure product states \cite{H-Sh-W}.

-By Lemma \ref{mu-app} we may apply the technique developed in this article for quantitative continuity analysis of locally almost affine functions on any closed convex subset $\S_0$ of $\S(\H)$ using the total variance distance between representing measures as a quantity describing closeness of the states in $\S_0$ (as it was made for the set of classical states of a quantum oscillator in Section 4.5).
+By Lemma \ref{mu-app} we may apply the technique developed in this article for quantitative continuity analysis of locally almost affine functions on any closed convex subset $\S_0$ of $\S(\H)$ using the total variation distance between representing measures as a quantity describing closeness of the states in $\S_0$ (as it was made for the set of classical states of a quantum oscillator in Section 4.5).

 I am grateful to A.S.Holevo and G.G.Amosov for valuable discussion.
 I am also grateful to L.Lami for the useful reference.
 Special thanks to A.Winter for the comment concerning Mirsky's inequality.
+I am grateful to the unknown reviewers for valuable suggestions and typos found.
+This work was funded by Russian Federation represented by the Ministry of Science and Higher Education (grant number 075-15-2020-788).